-However there is quite an observable spread in the plot with the suction cup means (Figure 9).
-It could be said from the data that it seems like the mean calculated from the array is a mean for the separate suction cups.
-The problem in this assumption would be that there is a difference in preload for the experiments.
+However, there is quite an observable spread in the plot with the suction cup means (Figure 10).
+The problem with this estimate is that there is a difference in preload for the experiments.
 The single suction cups were compressed into the background matrix when